 Contractors and landlords working in pre-1978 residential or child-occupied facilities must follow EPA RRP rules.
-Homeowners working in their own home or anyone not working for compensation are not subject to RRP regulations of lead paint removal.
+Homeowners working in their own home or anyone not working for compensation are not subject to RRP regulations of lead paint removal, but we recommend everyone follow lead safe work practices in every job involving lead paint removal.
 LEAD-OUT® Paint Stripper is the safest most effective method of lead paint removal on the market, because it contains the dust, renders the paint waste non-hazardous, and takes the heavy labor out of the paint stripping for you.
 Complete and permanent solution to the problem of lead paint!

 I used it on the fireplace mantle and door jamb throughout my house, and I liked the ease of application.
 I have used other lead paint strippers and the application was tedious and difficult.
 I would definitely use Lead-Out again.